ws1994/shanwang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoctoral Fellow in the Department of Computing, The Hong Kong Polytechnic University.
+I am currently a tenure-track associate professor in the School of Computer Science and Technology at Shandong University.
+Previously, I was a Postdoctoral Fellow in the Department of Computing, The Hong Kong Polytechnic University.
 I obtained my Ph.D. degree from Southeast University on Dec.
 19, 2022.
 Prior to that, I obtained my B.S. degree from Southeast University in 2016.
 In the period from Sep.
 2019 to May 2023, I studied at UMass Lowell, USA as a visiting scholar.
 My past work mainly focuses on the permissioned blockchain (especially Hyperledger Fabric).
 Currently, I am working on application of crypto in blockchain and blockchain user anonymity.

 ---
 **Research Interests:** Blockchain

-**Email:** <shanwangsec@gmail.com> OR ~~<shan-cs.wang@polyu.edu.hk>~~ (Note: This PolyU email is no longer active and will no longer be used.)
+**Email:** <shanwangsec@gmail.com> OR shanwang@sdu.edu.cn

+~~<shan-cs.wang@polyu.edu.hk>~~ (Note: This PolyU email is no longer active and will no longer be used.)

 ## News!

+- **July 2026:** I join the School of Computer Science and Technology at Shandong University as a Tenure-Track Associate Professor!

 - **June 2026: I will serve as a PC member for USENIX Security 2027!**